The Waterfront District logo

 Work/ Live Luxury Townhomes

-The Waterfront District offers waterfront living 5 minutes from downtown with direct access to the greenbelt, located across the river from Whitewater Park and 55 acre Esther Simplot Park.
-The community includes a private beach, community clubhouse, pool and hot tub.
+The Waterfront District offers waterfront living 8 minutes from downtown with direct access to the greenbelt, located across the Bolise River from Whitewater Park and 55-acre Esther Simplot Park.
+The Waterfront District community includes a private beach, community clubhouse, pool, and hot tub.
 These are truly unique, one-of-a-kind homesites.
-The Waterfront District Smart Growth award-winning community offering riverfront lots that are single-family residences, as well as row houses, townhomes with courtyards, and luxury riverfront townhomes on the Boise River.
+The Waterfront District Smart Growth Award-winning community offers riverfront lots that are single-family residences, as well as row houses, townhomes with courtyards, and luxury riverfront townhomes on the Boise River.

-Riverfront townhomes in the Waterfront District on the Greenbelt, overlook White Water Park (where you can learn to surf on the Boise River) as well as the Esther Simplot Park site.
-Easy, fun, and active living.
-Awesome Townhomes loaded with upgrades!
+Riverfront townhomes in the Waterfront District are located on the Greenbelt, plus they overlook White Water Park where you can learn to surf on the Boise River.
+Also, Esther Simplot Park makes this neighborhood easy, fun, and active living.
+Check out the awesome townhomes loaded with upgrades!
 The community boasts a Tuscan-style clubhouse with a large pool and jacuzzi.

 Developer: